 These are must-ask questions that every marketer should ask themselves before creating an email newsletter strategy.

-We also decided to focus our newsletter on one topic and incorporate related articles from other companies.
+We also decided to focus our newsletter on one topic and incorporate — when necessary — related articles from other companies.
 The result?
 People are already raving about the look and content of our new newsletter, and the open rates are performing around 20% better than our previous one.

 Now, this is not something we just came up with out of the blue.
-There are actually a number of awesome newsletters out there that inspired us to revamp ours – here are five you should sign up for immediately.
+There are actually a number of awesome newsletters out there that inspired us to revamp ours – here are seven you should sign up for immediately.

 Every week, you’ll get a hot little newsletter filled with cool gifs, valuable free resources, and insightful commentary around a trending marketing topic such as Instagram Stories, big tech trends from CES and Facebook marketing.
 You’ll also get practical tips, tricks, and free resources you can use for your own marketing strategy.